 Rayon is made from woodpulp, again a chemical process, plus you have to chop those trees down first!
 And sanitary towels are made mainly from rayon and plastics.

-*Fact: Tampons and sanitary towels are NOT sterile products*
+Tampons and sanitary towels are toxic

-One other issue regarding the environment and our health was the bleaching agent used, namely chlorine gas which causes dioxins, a known carcinogen, though thankfully due to pressure from health and environmental groups many manufacturers stoppped using it and levels of dioxins found have dropped though occasionally trace levels can still be found.
+One other issue regarding the environment and our health was the bleaching agent used, namely chlorine gas which causes dioxins, a known carcinogen, though thankfully due to pressure from health and environmental groups many manufacturers stopped using it and levels of dioxins found have dropped though occasionally trace levels can still be found.